Autism or autism spectrum disorder (ASD), is a mental health condition that has symptoms that include problems with:

 Fluphenazine / Prolixin

-Atyical or second generation antipsychotics are newer and thought to cause less side effects.
+Atypical or second-generation antipsychotics are newer and thought to cause fewer side effects.
 These include:

 Aripiprazole / Abilify

 Paliperidone / Invega Sustenna

 Cariprazine / Vyralar